opensearch-project/documentation-website/_migrations/deploying-migration-assistant/iam-and-security-groups-for-existing-clusters.md

 ## Capture Proxy on Coordinator Nodes of Source Cluster

-Although the CDK does not automatically set up the Capture Proxy on source cluster nodes (except in the demo solution), the Capture Proxy instances must communicate with the resources deployed by the CDK (e.g., Kafka).
-This section outlines the necessary steps.
+Although the CDK does not automatically set up the Capture Proxy on source cluster nodes (except in the demo solution), the Capture Proxy instances must communicate with the resources deployed by the CDK, such as Kafka.
+This section outlines the necessary steps to set up communication.

 Before [setting up Capture Proxy instances](https://github.com/opensearch-project/opensearch-migrations/tree/main/TrafficCapture/trafficCaptureProxyServer#installing-capture-proxy-on-coordinator-nodes) on the source cluster, ensure the following configurations are in place: